 This section discusses the material elements of our executive compensation policies for our "named executive officers" and the most important factors relevant to an analysis of these policies.
-For 2017, our named executive officers are Nancy Simonian, M.D., our President and Chief Executive Officer, David A. Roth, M.D., our Chief Medical Officer, Jeremy P. Springhorn, Ph.D., our Chief Business Officer, and Kyle D. Kuvalanka, our former Chief Operating Officer, whose employment with us ended in September 2017.
+For 2018, our named executive officers are Nancy A. Simonian, M.D., our President and Chief Executive Officer, Joseph J. Ferra, Jr., our Chief Financial Officer, and David A. Roth, M.D., our Chief Medical Officer.
 In addition, this section provides qualitative information regarding the manner and context in which compensation is awarded to and earned by our named executive officers and is intended to place in perspective the data presented in the following tables and the corresponding narrative.